 A reconciliation process is carried out on monthly basis to ensure that the number of assets on the stock condition database matches those on our finance and housing management systems.

 Planned Works

-The Council's stock investment programmes will be guided by our stock condition survey results, requirements of the decent homes standard, legal and regulation requirements and insight from our reactive repairs service.
+The Council's stock investment programmes will be guided by our stock condition survey results, requirements as set out in the decent homes standard, legal and regulatory requirements and insight from our reactive repairs service.